Shazam! Fury of the Gods: Music

-In June 2022, Sandberg revealed that Benjamin Wallfisch was unable to return as composer from the first film due to scheduling conflicts, with Christophe Beck replacing him for the sequel and already beginning work by then.
-A single titled "Shazam!
+In June 2022, Sandberg revealed that composer and conductor Benjamin Wallfisch was unable to return from the first film due to scheduling conflicts with another DCEU film, The Flash (2023); his replacement, Christophe Beck, had already begun work by then.
+A single, "Shazam!
 Fury of the Gods (Main Title Theme)" was released as a digital single by WaterTower Music on February 23, 2023, and the soundtrack album was released on March 10.

 Marketing

 Sandberg promoted the sequel during a virtual panel at the August 2020 DC FanDome event, announcing the film's title and returning cast.
-In June 2021, after a week of filming, Sandberg released a short clip featuring Levi in his new costume for the film; this came after several set photos of the costume were leaked during that week.
-To get ahead of further costume leaks, Sandberg released an image of Levi, Brody, Good, Currey, Butler, and Cotrona in their new superhero costumes for the film at the end of the month.
-Behind-the-scenes footage and concept art from the film was revealed during the 2021 DC FanDome event in October, with io9's Rob Bricken and Collider's Gregory Lawrence both expressing excitement at the new cast members, characters, locations, and mythology revealed in the footage.
-Levi, Angel, Grazer, and Mirren promoted the film at Warner Bros.'
-CinemaCon panel in April 2022, revealing new footage from the film.
+In June 2021, after a week of filming, Sandberg released a short clip featuring Levi in his new costume for the film; this came after several set photos of the costume were leaked that week.
+To head off of further costume leaks, Sandberg released images of Levi, Brody, Good, Currey, Butler and Cotrona in their new superhero costumes at the end of the month.
+Behind-the-scenes footage and concept art was revealed during the 2021 DC FanDome event in October, with io9's Rob Bricken and Collider's Gregory Lawrence expressing excitement at the new cast members, characters, locations and mythology.
+Levi, Angel, Grazer and Mirren promoted the film at Warner Bros.'
+CinemaCon panel in April 2022, where new footage was shown.
 The film was also promoted at San Diego Comic-Con in July, where the first trailer was released.

-In March 14, Skittles partnered with Warner Bros. and DC Studios to create commercials for the film.
-McFarlane Toys also partnered to create promotional toys for the film, including action figures and dolls.
+On March 14, Skittles partnered with Warner Bros. and DC Films to create commercials for the film.
+McFarlane Toys also partnered to create promotional toys, including action figures and dolls.

 Release

+Theatrical

 Shazam!
-Fury of the Gods premiered at Fox Village Theater in Hollywood on March 14, 2023, and was released by Warner Bros.
+Fury of the Gods premiered at Fox Village Theatre in Hollywood on March 14, 2023, and was released by Warner Bros.
 Pictures in the United States on March 17, 2023.

-It was originally set for release on April 1, 2022, before being delayed to November 4, 2022, and then to June 2, 2023, due to the COVID-19 pandemic.
+It was originally set for release on April 1, 2022 before being delayed to November 4, 2022, and then to June 2, 2023, due to the COVID-19 pandemic.
 It was then moved up to December 16, 2022, as it was ready for release sooner than other DC films delayed by the pandemic.
 That date was previously given to Aquaman and the Lost Kingdom.
-The release date was pushed back five days to December 21 in April 2022 to avoid competition with 20th Century Studios' Avatar: The Way of Water, before being moved to Aquaman and the Lost Kingdom's date again (March 2023) in August 2022 when Warner Bros.
+The release date was pushed back five days to December 21 in April 2022 to avoid competing with 20th Century Studios' Avatar: The Way of Water, before being moved to Aquaman and the Lost Kingdom's date again (March 2023) in August 2022 when Warner Bros.
 Discovery was trying to spread out marketing and distribution costs.
 This meant IMAX screens occupied by Avatar would be available for Shazam!.

+Home media

+Shazam!
+Fury of the Gods was released on premium video-on-demand services on April 7, 2023, ten days earlier than its scheduled April 17 release date.
+It was released on Ultra HD Blu-ray, Blu-ray and DVD on May 23, 2023.
+It began streaming on Max on the same day, becoming one of the launch titles of the rebranded service.